KT421/Data205/README.md

 Katelyn Schreyer
 Spring 2021

 This capstone project is intended to provide recommendations on the highest impact locations for new bicycle infrastructure in Montgomery County, Maryland.
-The recommendations will be based on each road's Bicycle Comparability Index, the history of bicyclist involved accidents along that road, and an estimate of bike traffic based on Capital Bikeshare ridership data.
+The recommendations will be based on each road's Bicycle Compatibility Index, the history of bicyclist involved accidents along that road, and an estimate of bike traffic based on Capital Bikeshare ridership data.

 ## Project Timeline

-### Milestone 1 - March 24
+### Record Linkage - March 24

-- [ ] Where do bike accidents occur in MoCo?
+- [x] Where do bike accidents occur in MoCo?
     - [x] What streets have the highest number of bike accidents
+- [x] Connect Datasets - record linkage
+    - [x] Bikeshare station names <-> MoCo Data station names
-    - [x] Link OSM street names to MoCo incident data street names
+    - [x] OpenStreetMap street names <-> MoCo incident data street names
-    - [ ] Move all of the intensive data import/cleaning to separate script
+- [ ] Move all of the time intensive data import/cleaning to separate script

-### Catch up week - March 31
+### Finding Bike Lanes - March 31

 - [ ] Where do bike lanes already exist?
     - [ ] Is there a correlation between bike lane status and injury number/severity?
     - [ ] What other correlations exist? (weather, daylight, etc)

-### Milestone 2 - April 7
+### Estimating Bike Traffic - April 7

 - [ ] Progress Report - PPT
 - [ ] Which roads have high bike traffic?